 CO2 emissions from fuel combustion (sectoral approach) for Italy, Kazakhstan and Brazil

 Coal and lignite consumption for Thailand, Indonesia, Australia and Brazil

 Price of electricity in Industry G (>150 000 MWh) for the United Kingdom, the Netherlands and Bulgaria

-An in-depth analysis of the past year's key figures, with projections related to the current context (post-pandemic rebound and the energy crisis due to the war in Ukraine).
+An in-depth analysis of 2021 key figures, with projections related to the current context (post-pandemic rebound and energy crisis due to the war in Ukraine).